nlesc-sherlock/Sherlock/topics/deeplearning/deeplearning4computervision.md

 7.	*Designing CNNs architectures.*
 8. Software in git and lessons learned report.

+## Startup guide
+To prepare for the sprint, please follow the preparation steps in the [startup guide](link).

 ## References
 *   I. Arel, D. C. Rose and T. P. Karnowski., "Research frontier: Deep machine learning- a new frontier in artificial intelligence research," Computer Intalligence Magazine, pp. 13-18, 2010.